SARCOIDOSIS & PROVING DISABILITY

 Some examples of non-exertional limitations include the following:

-- (i) You have difficulty functioning because you are nervous, anxious, or depressed;
+- (i) You have trouble functioning because you are nervous, anxious, or depressed;

-- (ii) You have trouble maintaining attention or concentrating;
+- (ii) You have ongoing trouble maintaining attention or concentrating;

 - (iii) You have difficulty understanding or remembering detailed instructions;